Reviewed by Annabel

 Peggy of course is still a teenager at the end of the novel, not yet a fully-fledged young woman.
 Having spent years isolated in the woods living by the seasons rather than numbered days, she has been robbed of a normal experience of puberty.
 Her only confidante was her doll Phyllis, who takes on the persona of being a character in her own right as sounding board and comforter.
 The older Peggy has a lot of coming to terms with what happened to do.
 It’s no wonder that her memories are not truly reliable as she seeks answers to her questions.

 There are lighter moments in this novel, such as where father and daughter are at one with their environment in the sunshine.
-There is humour too, including a great moment involving squirrels (read a short essay Claire wrote about her squirrel research here).
-At its heart though, Our Endless Numbered Days is a dark novel of the most enjoyable kind and, at the time of writing, the best book I’ve read this year.
+There is humour too, including a great moment involving squirrels.
+At its heart though, Our Endless Numbered Days is a dark novel of the most enjoyable kind, and at the time of writing, the best book I’ve read this year.

-Annabel is one of the editors of Shiny New Books and isn’t keen on the idea of eating acorn porridge.
+Annabel is one of the editors of Shiny New Books and doesn’t like the idea of eating acorn porridge.